aliyun/aliyun-emapreduce-datasources/docs/how_to_run_spark_with_python_sdk.md

 # Python Support

 Bellow document will show you how to use Loghub (ODPS, ONS, MNS and so on) in pyspark.
-What calls for special attention is that E-MapReduce SDK and its dependencies should be included in class path.
+What calls for special attention is that E-MapReduce DataSources and its dependencies should be included in class path.
 Try one of the following:

 - Choice one